ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 - "Contribute to ESMValTool development."

 keypoints:
-- "A development installation is needed if you want to incorporate your codes to ESMValTool."
+- "A development installation is needed if you want to incorporate your code into ESMValTool."
 - "Contributions include adding a new or improved script or helping with a review process."
 - "There are several tools to help improve the quality of your code."
 - "It is possible to run tests on your machine."